oblador/react-native-vector-icons/README.md

 - In your XCode Settings, in the **Build Phases** tab, under **Copy Bundle Resources** add the fonts you have copied in the `Fonts` directory.

-- For React Native > 0.60, when pods are installed/updated [auto linking](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md) will automatically add all fonts to the **Build Phases**, **Copy Pods Resources**.
+- When using auto linking, it will automatically add all fonts to the **Build Phases**, **Copy Pods Resources**.
 Which will end up in your bundle.
   To avoid that, create a `react-native.config.js` file at the root of your react-native project with:

 ```js
 module.exports = {
   dependencies: {